 - Utilize appropriate medications, and watch for lingering side effects the following day, as this can lead to more symptoms of “brain fog.”

 Psychological state (mental health)

-- Strike a balance between your personal and professional demands.
+- Help patient strike a balance between their personal and professional demands.

 - Practice good selfcare and mindfulness exercises.

 - Restorative exercise: strength, flexibility, low impact aerobic.